Improved Fine-Tuning by Better Leveraging Pre-Training Data: Main Results

-The target problem of interest that we aim to optimize can be formulated as where $\theta$ is the model parameter to be learned; $(x,y)$ is the input-label pair that follows a unknown distribution $\P$; $\E_{(x,y)\sim\P}[\cdot]$ is the expectation that takes over a random variable $(x,y)$ while we use $\E[\cdot]$ for the sake of simplicity when the randomness is obvious; $f(\cdot;x,y)$ is a loss function.
-One example of $f$ is cross-entropy loss for $K$-class classification problem: $f(\theta;x,y) = \sum_{k=1}^{K} -y^{(k)}\log\big(\frac{\exp(p_k(\theta;x))}{\sum_{j=1}^{K}\exp(p_j(\theta;x))}\big)$ with prediction function $p(\theta;x)$.
-The problem (\ref{prob:rm}) is known as population risk minimization (PRM) problem.
-Since the distribution $\P$ is unknown, the explicit formulation of (\ref{prob:rm}) is difficult to be obtained.
-In practice, a set of training data $\{(x_1,y_1), \dots, (x_n,y_n)\}$ drawn from $\P$ are given, where $n$ is the sample size.
-A common approach is to solve the empirical risk minimization (ERM) problem~\citep{vapnik2013nature}:
+{\bf Preliminary.} The target problem of interest that we aim to optimize can be formulated as where $\theta$ is the model parameter to be learned; $(x,y)$ is the input-label pair that follows a unknown distribution $\P$; $\E_{(x,y)\sim\P}[\cdot]$ is the expectation that takes over a random variable $(x,y)$ while we use $\E[\cdot]$ for the sake of simplicity when the randomness is obvious; $f(\cdot;x,y)$ is a loss function.
+Suppose we have a set of training data $\{(x_1,y_1), \dots, (x_n,y_n)\}$ drawn from $\P$ are given, where $n$ is the sample size.
+In practice, we want to solve the following empirical version of problem (\ref{prob:rm}):